Eckertjeff/WinsSync/README.md

 2) Calendar sync support, to upload the schedule to an online calendar service.

 3) Automation, to have the program run weekly to fetch new schedule updates.

+4) Porting to mobile platforms for ease of access.